TylerLu/Developer-Finder/README.md

 ### Deploy the Azure Components

-1. Fork this repository to your GitHub account.
+1. In your web browser, navigate to your fork of this repository.

-2. Click the **Deploy to Azure** below:
+2. Click the **Deploy to Azure** button below:

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FTylerLu%2FDeveloper-Finder%2Fmaster%2Fazuredeploy.json)